 The Doctoral Dissertation Defense must be scheduled at least (2) two weeks prior

-October 1 (5:00 PM) - Summer 2013
+October 1 (5:00 PM) - Fall 2013 Graduation

 Printed Hard Copy to Room 320 Allen Hall (deliver to Lee Napier)

-October 18 (5:00 PM) - Summer 2013
+October 18 (5:00 PM) - Fall 2013 Graduation

 (APA formatted Word Document Electronically Submitted)